-Bubble Watch: Under .500 might be no problem in 2019
+Bubble Watch: Under .500 might not be a problem in 2019

 Work to do

 At 21-6 overall and in sole possession of first place in the Atlantic 10, Mike Rhoades' team has a No. 11 seed waiting for it next month if mock brackets are to be trusted.
 Of course, mock brackets in February can't necessarily be trusted.
 Nonetheless, if VCU has a plausible method at hand for turning those projections into reality, it is defense.
-In the Rams' 85-57 win at home over GW, Marcus Evans and company uncorked a 21-0 second-half run as they held the Colonials scoreless for more than 10 minutes.
+In the Rams' 85-57 win at home over GW, Marcus Evans & Co. uncorked a 21-0 second-half run as they held the Colonials scoreless for more than 10 minutes.
 That's the kind of performance that can earn an at-large, even in the absence of Quad 1 opportunities.
 Keep winning, Rams.
 (Updated: Feb.
 23)

 Utah State might have seen its at-large life flash before its eyes, but Sam Merrill hit five 3s and scored 32 points as the Aggies won 78-71 in overtime at Boise State.
 A loss there would have gone in the books as a Quad 3 defeat -- not fatal in and of itself, perhaps, but far from ideal at the end of February for a team trying to play its way into the bracket.
 Craig Smith's men now have a home game against San Diego State before they welcome Nevada to Logan for a potentially profile-transforming evening of basketball.
 Despite a Quad 1 win on a neutral floor against Saint Mary's already in the books, USU is commonly being labeled as "first four out" material in mock brackets.
 (Updated: Feb.
 23)

 Belmont won a game in Pauley Pavilion against UCLA in December, but (fans in Westwood will want to stop reading right here) it's the fact that Rick Byrd's team swept a nonconference home-and-away series with local rival Lipscomb that really brightens a team sheet in 2019.
 Now the Bruins of Nashville are competing with Ja Morant and Murray State for Ohio Valley Conference supremacy.
 Morant likely has OVC player of the year locked up (Bubble Watch is out on a limb here), but in any other season voters would be taking a very long look at Dylan Windler and his prolific yet highly efficient scoring as a stretch-4.
-Belmont is variously shown as one of the last teams in or as lurking just outside the field in most projections, but, at 22-4, Byrd's guys have won 11 straight and are looking to run the table.
+Belmont is variously shown as one of the last teams in or as lurking just outside the field in most projections, but at 22-4, Byrd's guys have won 11 straight and are looking to run the table.
 (Updated: Feb.
 23)

-No sooner had Davidson been welcomed to the august precincts of Bubble Watch than the Wildcats promptly went out and lost their next game.
-Bob McKillop's men trailed Dayton at home by 19 points in the second half and came all the way back to tie the game in the final minute, only to fall short 74-73.
-The loss leaves Davidson at 19-7 overall and 10-3 in the Atlantic 10.
-Beating VCU at home in January will continue to look good on the profile, but, in any event, we likely won't have to wait long to know whether an at-large bid is still within reach for the Wildcats.
-Their next game is at Rhode Island, and winning there is, on paper, going to be a taller task than winning at home against the Flyers would have been.
+The Wildcats are still alive in this discussion after taking care of Rhode Island 75-66 on the road, a win that leaves Bob McKillop's men 20-7 overall and 11-3 in Atlantic 10 play.
+Furthermore, beating VCU at home in January will continue to look good on the profile, and Davidson has a reasonable shot at winning out.
+But will an A-10 team be able to earn an at-large bid without a Quad 1 win on the profile?
+This may indeed be the test case.
+It appears the Wildcats won't get another shot at a Quad 1 victory until a potential second meeting against Virginia Commonwealth in the A-10 tournament.
+That's fine, but is also looks like such a matchup will take place in the title game.
+Lose there and the "no Quad 1 wins" question still applies.
+Win and the question's moot.
 (Updated: Feb.
-19).
+24).

 Furman Paladins

 It's a mark of how strong the Southern Conference is in 2019 that Furman can lose at home 72-64 to Wofford and still be very much alive for an at-large bid.
 No, the Paladins aren't "should be in" material just yet, but Bob Richey's group does have that memorable Quad 1 win at Villanova, and the Dins could be helped along by the mighty SoCon in still another way.
-The loss to the Terriers drops Furman in the conference-title race to such an extent that it's conceivable Richey's guys could see Wofford in the league tournament prior to the title game.
+The loss to the Terriers drops Furman in the conference title race to such an extent that it's conceivable Richey's guys could see Wofford in the league tournament prior to the title game.
 A third game against the Terriers on a neutral floor in Asheville, North Carolina, would be a Quad 1 opportunity.
 (Updated: Feb.
 23)

 Lipscomb Bisons

-Before this week, the Bisons' worst loss was at home to fellow Bubble Watch denizen Belmont, meaning it wasn't that bad a loss at all.
+Before last week, the Bisons' worst loss was at home to fellow Bubble Watch denizen Belmont, meaning it wasn't that bad a loss at all.
 Unfortunately for Casey Alexander's team, however, this is no longer the case.
 Lipscomb went on the road and lost 67-61 at Florida Gulf Coast.
 The Eagles entered that contest ranked No. 244, making this a Quad 4 defeat for the Bisons.
 It's a huge blow to Lipscomb's at-large hopes.
 (Updated: Feb.
-20)
+24)